 Four ex-Valdosta prison guards sentenced for beating

 Sep.
-22—VALDOSTA, Ga. — Four former Valdosta prison officers were sentenced in federal court this week for the beating of a handcuffed inmate and an attempt to hide the incident, according to the U.S. Department of Justice.
+22—VALDOSTA — Four former Valdosta prison officers were sentenced in federal court this week for the beating of a handcuffed inmate and an attempt to hide the incident, according to the U.S. Department of Justice.

 Lt.
 Geary Staten, 31, Sgt.
 Patrick Sharpe, 30, and Deputy Correctional Officers Brian Ford, 25, and Jamal Scott, 35, were sentenced for a beating that took place Dec.
 29, 2018, the justice department said in a statement.
 Sharpe was also sentenced for a separate beating.